perragnar/php-html5-video-converter/readme.md

 This simple script uploads a video file and converts it with **ffmpeg** to **mp4** and **webm** format.
 There's no error handling.
 This is just a rough initial test to solve a headache of mine.

+Note that converting to webm is painfully slow!
+Just give it some time and make a nice progress bar...

 Cheers!

 ## Requirements